- Does Globus need credentials when accessing my system? Does it store these permanently?

 Globus ID provides and manages identities (usernames and passwords) for use with the Globus service.
 It is an independent service operated by the Globus team for those users that choose not to use their organization’s login to access Globus (and for users whose institutional identity provider is not yet supported by the Globus service).
 A Globus ID is not required to use Globus - you are encouraged to access the service using your institutional username and password.

 Your Globus account is the set of linked identities that you have used to log into Globus.
 Click here to see the set of identities for your Globus account.

 Globus allows users to link their many identities (e.g., university login, facility logins, Google, Globus ID) into a single Globus account.
 This allows the user to have a single account to manage their resources across these multiple identities.
 For example, a user with a University of Chicago account might also have an Argonne National Laboratory account.
-By linking those together into a single Globus account, use of services such as Globus transfer and groups using either identity is consolidated under that single Globus account.
+By linking those together into a single Globus account, use of services such as Globus Transfer and Groups using either identity is consolidated under that single Globus account.

 If your organization is part of the InCommon Federation, the administrator of your campus identity system can configure it to work with Globus.
 Globus supports logins from InCommon members whose identity systems release Research & Scholarship attributes.